What do you wish to know about Naturopathic Medicine? We answer the most Frequently Asked Questions that we have

 With respect specifically to Naturopathic Doctors and Acupuncturists in British Columbia, you need stringent licensing in order to legally practice in British Columbia.
 An ND can call themselves Naturopathic Doctors/Physicians or Naturopaths, and therefore use the initials ND.
 Also, Naturopathic Physicians in British Columbia are regulated much like a Medical Doctors (MD) are.
 ND’s are governed by the CNPBC (College of Naturopathic Physicians in British Columbia).

 An acupuncturist in British Columbia must be a licensed Registered Acupuncturist (R.Ac.) in order to legally needle and treat anyone.
 Registered Acupuncturists are regulated by the CTCMA (College of Traditional Chinese Medicine and Acupuncturists).
 In order to legally practice any of these modalities in British Columbia, you must be not only licensed but be in good standing with the appropriate regulatory bodies.
 Dr. Olena has held the title of R.Ac. for over 15 years and had a successful acupuncture practice for many years, long before returning to medical school.
 For more detailed numbers around years of training, please refer to our Naturopathic Physician page.

 I’ve never had an Acupuncture treatment before.
 What can I expect?

 Your first visit will last about 60-70 min which is part of the 1st visit consultation and evaluation.
 Dr. Olena will ask you numerous questions about your overall health.
-There are Initial intake forms that will be forwarded to you which you print and fill out and bring with you to your first visit.
+There are Initial intake forms that will be forwarded to you which you need to fill out prior to your first visit.
 It is integral to know everything about your health in detail, in order for us to get the most comprehensive picture about you and therefore to formulate the best treatment plan for you.
 Your first visit will cover all your health systems (GI, food, sleep, medications, supplements, previous illness, family history etc.) and will include a basic non-invasive physical exam (eyes, nose, ears, throat, reflexes, vitals, etc.) Prior to acupuncture, you will get a tongue and pulse evaluation as part of the basic evaluation.
 An acupuncture treatment will follow which may last up to about 30 min.

 Is Acupuncture safe?